Chromatischer/stormworks.nvim/README.md

 ## Contributing

 Issues and pull requests are welcome.
 If you’re proposing larger changes, please open an issue first to discuss the approach.

+  - Additionally supports multiple --lib <path> flags to whitelist module roots for 'require' inside the simulator.
+Defaults to including the script's directory, the project root, and bundled Common libraries.